North Carolina Central University School of Law: Biotechnology and Pharmaceutical Law Institute

 The Biotechnology and Pharmaceutical Law Institute has been established as a center of excellence in the field of biotechnology and pharmaceutical law, with a multidisciplinary approach in teaching, research and publications.
 Its mission is to make substantial contributions to the development of global biotechnology and pharmaceutical law and to the investigation and examination of contemporary issues in U.S. regulatory affairs issues.

 Dispute Resolution Institute

 The Dispute Resolution Institute is intended to provide training in alternative dispute resolution.

 Journals

 North Carolina Central Law Review

 Established in 1967, the North Carolina Central Law Journal, changed its name to the North Carolina Central Law Review in the spring of 2007.
 The Law Review contains articles written by legal scholars, judges, practitioners and academics.

 Biotechnology and Pharmaceutical Law Review

 Established in 2006, the Biotechnology and Pharmaceutical Law Review seeks to publish a professional periodical devoted to these areas that are useful to judges, practitioners, teachers, legislators, students and others interested in these practice areas.

 Leadership

-Browne C. Lewis is the current dean; she became dean in June of 2020.
+Donald W. Corbett was named interim dean in 2025.
 The former deans of NCCU School of Law are: